 "Well, we were together for sixteen years.
 I can't just let the man I spent half my life with put himself down.
 You're a good guy, Yamcha."

 Yeah, a good guy who still doesn't have a chance with you, Yamcha thought to himself, though with less bitterness than he would have expected.
 He was resigned to the fact that she was no longer interested in him romantically, but that didn't mean they had to continue their separation from each other.
 "Hey, I was thinking…remember the last time we talked?"

 "Yeah."
-How could she forget the argument that had left her so emotionally drained that she'd had to rely on the fleeting mercy of Vegeta for help?
+How could she forget the argument that had left her so emotionally and physically drained that she'd had to rely on the fleeting mercy of Vegeta for help?

 "You said…when we weren't arguing, that is…you mentioned that you'd like for us to be friends someday.
 Do you…still want that?
 I think...I might be ready now."

 Bulma's eyes lit up.
 "Really?
 Yeah, of course!
 I've really hated not being able to talk to you all this time.
 I think without all the relationship drama, you and I could be really good friends."

 "Yeah…me too."
 He wasn't nearly as sure about this new relationship dynamic as Bulma was, but he wanted to try.
 He had missed her terribly, and was happy to be back in her life in any capacity.